Australia's Crown branded 'disgraceful', gets two years to fix Melbourne casino - NewsBreak

 Australia's Crown branded 'disgraceful', gets two years to fix Melbourne casino

-SYDNEY, Oct 26 (Reuters) - Australia's Crown Resorts (CWN.AX) was declared unsuitable on Tuesday to hold a gambling licence in Victoria but was allowed to operate its main Melbourne casino under supervision, raising hopes for its earnings and takeover prospects.
+SYDNEY (Reuters) -An Australian inquiry on Tuesday declared Crown Resorts unsuitable to hold a gambling licence in Melbourne but allowed it to run its biggest-earning casino under supervision, raising hope for its earnings and takeover prospects.

-After months of hearings where the company was accused of enabling money laundering and misleading regulators, a Royal Commission inquiry called Crown's actions "disgraceful" in a report published on Tuesday by the Victorian state government.
+After months of hearings in which the casino operator was accused of enabling money laundering and misleading regulators, a Royal Commission called Crown’s actions “disgraceful” in a report published on Tuesday by the Victorian state government.

-But rather than shut down its flagship casino, the inquiry recognised the board's reform efforts and recommended letting it continue to operate the resort for two years under supervision.
+But rather than shut down Crown’s flagship casino, the commission recommended letting it continue to operate the resort for two years under supervision.

-It also recommended boosting the maximum penalty for casino wrongdoing to A$100 million ($75 million), from A$1 million, and for Packer to be forced to cut his holding to 5% by September 2024, meaning he must sell 32% of the company by then.
+It also recommended boosting the maximum penalty for casino wrongdoing to A$100 million ($75 million), from A$1 million, and forcing Packer to cut his holding to 5% by September 2024, meaning he must sell 32% of the company by then.

-The report sent a rush of relief through Crown investors who have seen takeover approaches evaporate and the company's shares dive as they braced for full licence cancellation at Crown's Melbourne resort, which delivers three-quarters of its profit.
+Crown CEO Steve McCann said in a statement the casino operator was working to repair its culture and would “emerge as a stronger and more transparent company”.

-Shares of Crown soared 11% in early trading on Tuesday before settling up 9% by mid-session, outpacing a slightly higher overall market (.AXJO).
+The report sent a rush of relief through investors who have seen takeover approaches evaporate and the share price dive in anticipation of the loss of its licence to operate the Melbourne resort, which delivers three-quarters of Crown’s profit.

-The share price of smaller rival Star Entertainment Group Ltd (SGR.AX), which had binned a Crown buyout approach due to uncertainty about Crown's future, also rose.
-Star is now under investigation over similar matters, and did not immediately respond to a request for comment.
+Crown shares closed up 9%, against a flat overall market.
+The stock is down 17% since early 2020 when COVID-19 restrictions forced full or partial closures of its casinos and kept foreign tourists out of the country.

-"With a bit more regulatory certainty now, people can run the rulers and see what it's worth again," said John Ayoub, a portfolio manager at Wilson Asset Management, which has Crown shares.
+The stock price of smaller rival Star Entertainment Group Ltd, which had binned a Crown buyout approach due to uncertainty about Crown’s future, also rose.
+Star is now under investigation over similar matters.

-"There are a lot of jobs and a lot of economic factors that need to be taken into consideration, and Crown is a long way down that remediation path."
+John Ayoub, a portfolio manager at Wilson Asset Management, which has Crown shares, said potential buyers of Crown “can run the rulers and see what it’s worth again”.

 Nathan Bell, a portfolio manager at Investsmart, which owns Crown shares, said the company’s pivotal role in the Victorian economy and “the fact Crown’s key board members and CEO departed may have helped it get a second chance”.

-Crown, Victoria's biggest single-site employer with 11,500 employees at the Melbourne complex, has replaced its chairman, CEO, most of its board and senior management since its three state regulators began holding inquiries into its governance in 2020.
+Victoria’s biggest single-site employer with 11,500 employees at the Melbourne complex, Crown has replaced its chairman, CEO, most of its board and senior management since regulators in three states began holding inquiries into its governance in 2020.

 Victoria’s minister for gaming regulation, Melissa Horne, said the state government would accept all of the report’s recommendations.

-"We are creating the most stringent oversight of any casino in the country.
-No longer will Crown's destiny be theirs to manage," Horne told reporters in Melbourne.
+“We are creating the most stringent oversight of any casino in the country.
+No longer will Crown’s destiny be theirs to manage,” Horne told reporters.

-An independent manager would be able to investigate the Melbourne casino's affairs and operations, attend board meetings and inspect all records, books and documents, the state government added.
+An independent manager would be able to investigate the Melbourne casino’s operations, direct the board and veto its decisions, and inspect the books, the government said.

 Earlier this year, the NSW inquiry led to the freezing of Crown’s licence for a new A$2.1 billion casino tower in Sydney.
 A third inquiry into Crown’s remaining casino, in Perth city, is ongoing.